dekarrin/ictiobus/docs/ictcc.md

         Place the generated Go files in a package rooted at PATH.
 The default value is "./fe".

+    --dev
+        Enable the use of and reference to ictiobus code located in the current working directory as it is currently written as opposed to using the latest release version of ictiobus.

     -D, --dfa
         Print a detailed representation of the DFA that is constructed for the generated parser to stdout.

+    --exp FEATURE
+        Enable experimental or untested feature FEATURE.
+The allowed values for FEATURE are as follows for this version of ictcc: "inherited-attributes" and "all".

     -f, --diag-format-pkg PATH
         Enable format reading in generated diagnostic binary specified with --diag by using the io.Reader provided by the Go package located at PATH.
-This package must provide a function that matches signature "NewCodeReader(io.Reader) (io.Reader, error)", though the returned type can be any type that implements io.Reader.
+This package must provide a function that matches the signature "NewCodeReader(io.Reader) (io.Reader, error)", though the returned type can be any type that implements io.Reader.
 The name of that function can be selected with --diag-format-call. --diag-format-pkg has no effect